How to Style a Denim Midi Skirt With Sneakers

 • The Formula: Structured Blazer + Tucked-in Button-Down + Clean Leather Trainers.

-• How to Style It: If you are wondering what to wear with a denim midi skirt to the office, a structured blazer is the ultimate layering piece.
+• How to Style It: If you're wondering what to wear with a denim midi skirt to the office, a structured blazer is the ultimate layering piece.
 As office dress codes evolve toward "Relaxed Formal" themes, the denim midi skirt has become an acceptable alternative to trousers.
-Opt for a dark indigo or black denim wash, as darker washes appear more polished and mimic the weight of traditional corporate fabrics.
-Complete the look with clean, crisp leather trainers to maintain comfort without sacrificing elegance.
+Opt for a dark indigo or black denim wash, since darker washes look more polished and mimic the weight of traditional corporate fabrics.
+Finish with clean leather trainers to keep the look sharp without sacrificing practicality.

 Look 4: The Moto Boho Edge